 Under IFRS, inventories are carried at the lower of cost and net realisable value using first-in, first-out (FIFO) or the weighted average method to determine cost.
-In addition, IFRS also permits commodity trading companies to measure their trading inventories at fair value less costs to sell, which is applied by Glencore plc.
+In addition, IFRS also permits commodity trading companies to measure their trading inventories at fair value less, which is applied by Glencore plc.

-Under the SCO, inventories are measured at the lower of cost and net realizable value.
-SCO permits a general valuation allowance.
+Under the SCO, inventories are generally measured at the lower of cost and net realizable value.
+In limited circumstances, SCO permits inventories such as trading inventories in observable markets to be measured at fair value.
+In addition, SCO permits a general valuation allowance of up to 33%.